4phycs/summer/about/index.md

 ref: about
 ---

-> Hey there!
+> PA was here!
+Hey there!
 This page is included as an example.
 Feel free to customize it for your own use upon downloading.
 Carry on!

 ## Setup